Upturn unsubscribed user

 overview logo Key Offerings

-• Tide: A leading laundry detergent brand globally.
-Competitors include Unilever's Persil/Omo and Henkel's Persil.
-Tide dominates the US liquid laundry detergent market with approximately 30% market share.
+• Tide: Tide is a leading laundry detergent brand in North America.
+Competitors include Unilever's Persil and Henkel's Persil.
+Tide has the biggest piece of laundry market share in the US with over 30% market share.
+Strong revenue generation for Fabric & Home Care segment.

 Market Dynamics